Before the LDAP Sync tool can be used, it must be properly configured. Follow the steps below to install and configure the sync tool.

 - Windows: If this option is selected, enter the name of the server domain hosting the Core environment in the Domain field.

-- Anonymous: If this option is selected and the directory is configured to allow anonymous access, a username, password, and/or domain name is not required.
+- Confidential: If this option is selected and the directory is configured to allow confidential access, a username, password, and/or domain name is not required.

 - Click Test LDAP Connection to validate if the information entered in the LDAP Connection section is correct.